spatie/laravel-tail/README.md

             'host' => '',

             /*
-             * The username to be used when connecting to the server where the
-             * logs are located
+             * The username to be used when connecting to the server where the logs are located */
-             */
             'user' => '',

             /*
+             * The port to be used when connecting to the server where the logs are located */
+            'port' => '22',

+            /*
              * The full path to the directory where the logs are located */
             'logDirectory' => '',

-            /*
-             * The port of remote ssh
-             */
-            'port' => '22'
         ],
     ],
 ];

 ```

 ## Usage